circlingchina/circling/README.md

 ## Deploying Builds

-To deploy builds, you need to add machines to ansible hosts(/etc/ansible/hosts on linux):
+To deploy builds, you need to add the following lines to your ansible hosts file:

 ```sh
 [circling]